Tatiana C. Gfoeller

-Tatiana C. Gfoeller (née Volkoff; born 1960) is a veteran United States diplomat.
-Since joining the Department of State in 1984, her foreign postings have included: Poland, Saudi Arabia, Bahrain, the Soviet Union, Belgium, Russia, and Turkmenistan.
+Tatiana C. Gfoeller (born 1960) is a veteran American diplomat.
+Since joining the Department of State in 1984, her foreign postings have included Poland, Saudi Arabia, Bahrain, the Soviet Union, Belgium, Russia, and Turkmenistan.
 Gfoeller has served as a Deputy Chief of Mission in Turkmenistan, Deputy Principal Officer in Russia, and Consul General in Jeddah, Saudi Arabia.
 She was awarded the Rusk Fellowship in 2000.
 Additionally, Gfoeller authored a book on U.S. foreign policy interests in the Caspian Basin and has taught master's degree classes in political science at Georgetown University.
 She is a member of numerous foreign affairs organizations, including the Council on Foreign Relations and speaks Russian, French, Polish, Italian, Spanish, and Arabic.
 From 2011 to 2017, Gfoeller was a political adviser to the U.S. Joint Chiefs of Staff in the Pentagon.
-From October 22, 2008, to March 8, 2011, she served as Ambassador to the Kyrgyz Republic.
+From 2008 to 2011, she served as Ambassador to the Kyrgyz Republic.